gabrieltseng/gabrieltseng.github.io/_posts/2017-06-19-Style-Neural-Network.md

 ### Takeaways

-1.Leave the network alone!
+1. Leave the network alone!
 When generating the last image, I had a tendency to ‘micromanage’ my network, and change the parameters as soon as the loss stopped decreasing.
 Just letting the network run yielded the best results, as it tended to get out of those ruts.